Options For Residential Chain Link Fence

 Removing a chain link fence can be difficult since the posts are secured in concrete.
 Even if you get the posts removed you still have the difficult to dispose of chain link mesh.

-Privacy Slats
+Privacy Strips

-Privacy slats are narrow strips that simply slide in from the top of the fence.
+Privacy strips or slats are narrow strips that simply slide in from the top of the fence.
 Slats come in a wide variety of colors and are made from either high-density polyethylene (HDPE) or extruded aluminum.
 Slats typically provide at least 75% privacy.
 While some slats just slide in there are privacy slat products secured with “top lock” and “bottom lock” systems.

-Privacy Screen
+Privacy Panels

 This type of mesh screening is made from woven polypropylene or knitted polyethylene (HDPE).
 Quality screens will be treated for UV resistance.
 The most durable privacy screens will last 8 to 10 years.
 While you have probably seen screens in a black or dark green colors you can get a wide variety of colors.